 Core | 4 | 16 |

-Electives | 2 | 8 |
+Electives | At least two dependent on credit hours | 8 |

-Internship | At least one internship of up to four-months’ duration must be satisfactorily completed as a graduation requirement | 2 |
+Internship | At least one internship of a minimum of three months duration must be satisfactorily completed as a graduation requirement | 2 |

-Advanced Research Methods | 1 | 2 |
+Advanced research methods | 1 | 2 |

-Research Thesis | 1 | 32 |
+Research thesis | 1 | 32 |

-Course Title | Credit Hours | |
+Code | Course title | Credit hours |

 ---|---|---|

-STADS801 |
+SDS899 |

 Advanced Probability Theory and Stochastic Processes

-This course provides an advanced course on probability theory and stochastic processes essential for modeling a variety of real-world scenarios involving uncertainty and randomness.
+Assumed knowledge: Calculus and linear algebra.
+A calculus-based introduction to probability theory.
+Course description: This course provides an advanced course on probability theory and stochastic processes essential for modeling a variety of real-world scenarios involving uncertainty and randomness.
 Students will become experts in the language of probability theory, enabling them to effectively analyze and address complex challenges in both pure and applied sciences.
 Through practical problem solving, they will harness the power of probabilistic thinking to derive insightful solutions. |

 4 |

-STADS802 |
+SDS8102 |

 Advanced Mathematical Statistics

-This course explores statistics based on the principles of probability theory.
+Assumed knowledge: Calculus and linear algebra.
+Measure-based probability theory.
+An introductory course in statistics is recommended.
+Course description: This course explores statistics based on the principles of probability theory.
 It takes an in-depth look at the mathematical foundations of decision theory and provides students with tools and techniques for constructing estimators, hypothesis tests, and confidence regions.
 The course also focuses on the exploration of empirical process theory, emphasizing key optimality results of likelihood methods.
 In addition, the course highlights several key areas of statistics, such as resampling techniques and nonparametric statistics. |

 4 |

-STADS803 |
+SDS8103 |

 Statistical Learning

-This course delves into the theoretical core of statistical learning through a rigorous exploration of algorithmic paradigms, statistical learning frameworks, and optimization strategies.
+Assumed knowledge: The course requires a good level of mathematical maturity.
+Students are expected to have a working knowledge of core concepts in probability theory (basic properties of probabilities such as union bounds, and of conditional expectations, such as the tower property; basic inequalities, such as Markov’s and Jensen’s), statistics (confidence intervals, hypothesis testing), and linear algebra (matrix-vector operations, eigenvalues and eigenvectors; basic inequalities, such as Cauchy-Schwarz’s and Hölder’s).
+Previous exposure to machine learning is recommended.
+Prerequisite course/s: SDS8102 Advanced Mathematical Statistics Course description: This course delves into the theoretical core of statistical learning through a rigorous exploration of algorithmic paradigms, statistical learning frameworks, and optimization strategies.
 This course provides a principled foundation, enriched by the study of high-dimensional probability and statistics, preparing students to navigate and innovate within the statistical learning landscape. |

 4 |

-STADS804 |
+SDS8104 |

 Computation in the Era of Big Data

-This course prepares PhD students to tackle scientific questions using data within the modern data science life cycle.
+Course description: This course prepares Ph.D. students to tackle scientific questions using data within the modern data science life cycle.
 It emphasizes critical thinking, computational methodology, and trustworthy, reproducible practices.
 Through open-ended labs in Python students will explore exploratory data analysis, model formulation and validation, simulation, and interpretation, while critically examining the assumptions underpinning standard statistical models and methods.
 The class will culminate in a group project. |

 4 |

-Course Title | Credit Hours | |
+Code | Course title | Credit hours |

 ---|---|---|

-ML802 |
+SDS899 |

 ML804 |